2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 Nonetheless, head coach Matt Patricia talked about Abdullah's overall improvement in handling the football, per the Detroit Free Press' Dave Birkett.
 Despite his strides, Blount and Johnson will likely handle early-down responsibilities while Riddick retains third-down duties.

+Against the Tampa Bay Buccanneers on Friday, he had seven carries for 30 yards, getting some run alongside the starters and playing well into the third quarter.

-If the 25-year-old doesn't have a clear-cut role in the backfield, the front office could waive him.
+But with Johnson likely being brought along slowly, the 25-year-old Abdullah may not have a clear-cut role in the backfield.

 WR Breshad Perriman, Baltimore Ravens

-The Baltimore Ravens' overhaul at the wide receiver spot should help quarterback Joe Flacco, but it puts 2015 first-rounder Breshad Perriman on the bubble.
-Jeff Zrebiec of The Athletic explained that it could be too little, too late for the fourth-year wideout:
+The Baltimore Ravens' overhaul at the wide receiver spot should help quarterback Joe Flacco, but it has put 2015 first-rounder Breshad Perriman on the bubble.
+Jeff Zrebiec of The Athletic explained the fourth-year wideout's preseason production could be too little, too late:

 "If it were just based on preseason production, Perriman would have a decent chance to make the team.
 But there just appears to be too much working against him.
 While Perriman has done some special teams in practice, Ravens coaches clearly haven't felt comfortable to use him in that capacity in a game.
 Reserve receivers need to play special teams, and Perriman doesn't."